mdn/content/files/en-us/web/css/css_flow_layout/in_flow_and_out_of_flow/index.md

 {{EmbedLiveSample("in-flow", "", "300px")}}

-All of the elements can be said to be in flow, appearing on the page in the order that they are in the source.
+All of the elements are considered "in flow"; they appear on the page in the order that they are in the source.

 ## Taking an item out of flow